-Dennis H. Chookaszian, 57 - Chairman of the Board and Chief Executive Officer of mPower (online investment advisory service) since November 1999.
-He has also been chairman of the Executive Committee of CNA since February 1999.
-Prior thereto, he had been chairman of the board and chief executive officer of CNA Insurance Companies.
-Mr. Chookaszian is a director of CNA and mPower Inc.com.
+Dennis H. Chookaszian, 57 - Director of mPower Advisors, LLC ("mPower") (online investment advisory service) since November 1999, and chairman of the Executive Committee of CNA since February 1999.
+Prior to February 2001, Mr. Chookaszian had also been chief executive officer and chairman of the board of mPower since November 1999.
+He served as chairman of the board and chief executive officer of CNA Insurance Companies from 1992 to 1999.
+Mr. Chookaszian is a director of CNA.
 He has been a director of the Company since 1995.